Showing Commitment, Shaping the Future

 - School building (in cooperation with cotton company Alliance) – since 2018

-Six different elementary and secondary schools are to be extended by 10 classrooms, a dorm room for female students as well as 20 gender-specific latrines.
-In addition, the project funds school tables and benches for more than 500 children who are to start school in 2018.
+Six different elementary and secondary schools are to be extended by 12 classrooms, a dorm room for female students as well as 30 gender-specific latrines.
+In addition, the project funds school tables and benches.
+More than 600 children will profit.

 - School building (in cooperation with cotton company SOEDECOTON) – since 2018